The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.

 • Maintain good marketing materials for new partner development or engagement

-• Strengthen community management and proactively create opportunities for engagement of leaders in this space across the Forum’s global activities
+• Strengthen community management and create opportunities for engagement of leaders in this space throughout the Forum’s global activities

 • Assist with events planning and logistics for all project-related efforts